-Who remembers the TV programme ‘Changing Rooms’ from the late 90s early two thousands?
+Who remembers the TV programme ‘Changing Rooms’ from the late 90s early two thousand?
 Or rather – who’s willing to admit they remember it?!
 It was hugely popular back then and partly responsible for a big increase in upcycling and renovating.

 Now, I’m no Laurence Llewellyn Bowen, but I love interior design.
 And I’m lucky I get to indulge that passion often as clients will usually ask for my help and advice when choosing fabrics.
 And I love it!
 I can spend hours coming up with creative ideas.
 I guess the line of work I’m in means I’m more creative than not and that I have that kind of brain.
 I thought it was the left side when I first started writing this but to be sure I Googled it.
 Here’s what Google said…